Harishwin/shell-scripting-all-in-one/README.md

     ./script_name.sh
     ```
 ### Credits
-Special thanks to [Shubham Londhe](https://github.com/LondheShubham153) for the valuable contributions and inspiration for this project.
+Special thanks to [Shubham Londhe](https://github.com/LondheShubham153) for the valuable contributions and inspiration for this Topic.

 ## Contributing